 The wild skating in Banff that you see on TikTok and Instagram are actually not sharing the whole story.
 The conditions of a perfect, clear, and clean lake is just not really realistic.
 These conditions happen for only a few days out of the whole year.
 For the rest of the season, you’ll typically have to shovel yourself a place to skate or use a section of the lake that was shoveled earlier that day, because most wild ice skating lakes are not maintained or cleared.

 A good rule of thumb – if a nice hotel is located on the lake (ex.
 Lake Louise) then the hotel will maintain the lake and clear snow.
 Otherwise – you’re on your own.

 When wild skating, the lake ice is not monitored.
 Be careful and skate with caution!!
-Even if other people are skating on the ice – use your best judgement.
-Weather fluctuates and ice thickness fluctuates.
-Check the conditions and always skate safe.
+Even if other people are skating on the ice – use your best judgment.
+The weather fluctuates and ice thickness fluctuates.
+Check the conditions and always skate safely.

 Where to Rent Gear in Banff

 A few rental places to rent skates in Banff are: